Note: The basic functionalaty of this scxml compiler is nearly complete, but This site and the documentation is currently under conscruction.

 Next todo on the feature list is to complete the core constructs of the scxml standard.
 Most importantly, this include:

-- Parallel states
+- Parallel states (in progress)

 - History states